Fitness requirements for the military are changing. This also means a change in diet and nutrition.

 Furthermore, the World Health Organization (WHO) stipulates that regular physical activity has significant health advantages which can reduce the risk of degenerative disease, osteoporosis, obesity, diabetes while improving mental well being.

 The WHO also accept that poor nutrition contributes toward cancers, cardiovascular diseases, and noncommunicable diseases.

-They conclude that most countries populations have an excessive consumption of fats with a lack of fruit and vegetables which results in obesity, a reduced quality of life and a shortened life.
+They conclude that most countries' populations have excessive consumption of fats with a lack of fruit and vegetables which results in obesity, reduced quality of life, and a shortened life.

 It also comes as no secret that the world, even while there is a widespread famine in some regions, is facing a public health crisis.